Giveth/feathers-giveth/README.md

 # feathers-giveth

-> Proof of concept for giveth backend
+> Real-time json cache for blockchain data.

 ## About